-Figure I.1.4-1 - Examples of microwave medical equipment
+Figure I.9 - Examples of microwave medical equipment

-Next, with regards to the antenna, the oscillation frequency of a microwave oven magnetron is 2.46 GHz, so a Yagi antenna for amateur radio that has a large gain at this frequency, or a grid-type parabolic antenna for a wireless LAN bridge, can be used.
-Examples of these products are shown in Table I.1.4-3 and Figure I.1.4-2.
+With regard to the antenna, the oscillation frequency of a microwave oven magnetron is 2.46 GHz, so a Yagi antenna for amateur radio that has a large gain at this frequency, or a grid-type parabolic antenna for a wireless LAN bridge, can be used.
+Examples of these products are shown in Table I.5 and Figure I.10.
 The antenna gain of the Yagi antenna is 19 dBi and the antenna gain of the grid-type parabolic antenna is 24 dBi.
 Neither antenna is expensive.